CopernicaMarketingSoftware/Documentation/SMTPeter/api-documentation/rest-api.md

 "trackopens":       When set to true, opens will be tracked
 ```

-These variables are optional and disabled by default, not inluding a variable means it
+These variables are optional and enabled by default, omitting a variable means it
-will automatically be set to 'false'.
+will automatically be set to 'true'.